 "I was expecting the worst," Sabean said.
 "But any time something's strained or sprained, that's never good.
 The area in there in the elbow is somewhat compromised and you hope that rest and rehab is going to do the trick to avoid surgery."

 The hope is both relieving and scary.
 Cueto doesn't need surgery now, but he's had a history with elbow issues and you never know how he will respond to rehab.

-"It's a wait-and-see game, but that's a long way off in the horizon and we'll see how we survive without he and Bumgarner," Sabean said.
+"It's a wait-and-see game, but that's a long way off in the horizon and we'll see how we survive without him and Bumgarner," Sabean said.